Cameron-Ord/Music-Visualizer/readme.md

 > You have a few options when it comes to building.

 If you have the dependencies installed via your package manager you can simply run the build script.
-If you are running linux I generally recommend this method, as you'll see further that the other method requires a newer version of GLIBc so any linux distribution with older package versions won't be able to run the compiled binary out of the box (IE. Debian).
+If you are running linux I generally recommend this method.

 ```./build_linux.sh```